Aug

 The pitch control and placement accuracy are something that I find central to Eckersley’s performance.
 What is even more amazing is that he didn’t use it for revenge when he had the chance.

-The potential problem is that the two teams often face each other.
+The potential problem is that the two teams were often opponents.
 Manning and Eckersley squared off against each other 52 times in the course of the careers.
 Each of these was an opportunity for the pitcher to “accidentally” lose his grip and drill the batter with a fastball.
-Eckersley didn’t issue many walks in his career, but he only had one season in which at least one batter was hit by a pitch.
-In the end Eckersley never hit Manning and even intentionally walked him on one occasion.
+Eckersley didn’t issue many walks in his career, but he did plunk his fair share of batters.
+In the end Eckersley never hit Manning despite 52 opportunities, one of which saw him issue an intentional walk when a fastball to the back would have accomplished the same outcome.

 The Refractor: My First Hall of Famer